surifirstpin/biplus_documentation/docs/New Website.md

 # We are obsessed with Customer Success

-When it comes to business establishment and success, Bi+ software is an innovation that has ability to share and collaborate ideas efficiently.
+When it comes to business establishment and success, Our software is an innovation that has ability to share and collaborate ideas efficiently.

 Connect us

 Phone   Email  LinkedIn
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MTM0MDkxMCwtMTQ1MjM3MDMwLC0xMz
+eyJoaXN0b3J5IjpbLTEyNzk0OTU2MTQsMTA3MTM0MDkxMCwtMT
-c3ODU5NjIsMTIyNDE5MDM4LC0xODUzNTk5MDQzLC01Nzg1NzU3
+Q1MjM3MDMwLC0xMzc3ODU5NjIsMTIyNDE5MDM4LC0xODUzNTk5
-NjksLTExMDc5NzY5MjIsLTEwNDIwMjgxOTgsLTE4MTU0OTQ3Nj
+MDQzLC01Nzg1NzU3NjksLTExMDc5NzY5MjIsLTEwNDIwMjgxOT
-YsLTUwMDM1NDA4N119
+gsLTE4MTU0OTQ3NjYsLTUwMDM1NDA4N119
 -->